giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Secure backends

-By default ingress NGINX controller uses `http` to reach the services.
+By default ingress nginx controller uses `http` to reach the services.
 Adding the annotation `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"` in the ingress rule changes the protocol to `https`.

 ### Server-side HTTPS enforcement through redirect

-By default the ingress NGINX controller redirects (301) to `HTTPS` if TLS is enabled for that ingress.
+By default the ingress nginx controller redirects (301) to `HTTPS` if TLS is enabled for that ingress.
 If you want to disable that behaviour, you can use the `nginx.ingress.kubernetes.io/ssl-redirect: "false"` annotation.

-### Allowlist source range
+### Allowing list source range

 You can specify the allowed client IP source ranges through the `nginx.ingress.kubernetes.io/allowlist-source-range` annotation.
-The value is a comma separated list of [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), e.g. `10.0.0.0/24,172.10.0.1`.
+The value is a comma separated list of [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), for example `10.0.0.0/24,172.10.0.1`.

-__Note__: Adding an annotation to an ingress rule overrides any global restrictions set in the ingress NGINX controller.
+__Note__: Adding an annotation to an ingress rule overrides any global restrictions set in the ingress nginx controller.

 ### Custom max body size

 A 413 error will be returned to the client when the size in a request exceeds the maximum allowed size of the client request body.
 This size can be configured by the parameter [`client_max_body_size`](https://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size) and is set to `1m` (1 Megabyte) by default.

-To configure this setting globally for all ingress rules, the `proxy-body-size` value may be set in the [ingress NGINX controller ConfigMap](#configmap).
+To configure this setting globally for all ingress rules, the `proxy-body-size` value may be set in the [ingress nginx controller ConfigMap](#configmap).

 To use custom values in a specific ingress add following annotation: